 No "Individual Exclusion/Dismissal" Policy - No exclusion of a student from a program (or dismissal of a student by a faculty mentor or adviser) may be made solely by an individual faculty member, but rather must require the approval of the program.
 Therefore, a faculty member who wishes to exclude a student must make his/her case for exclusion to and receive approval for this termination from both the program chair and the Director of Graduate Study.
 The reason for exclusion from a program (or dismissal from a faculty laboratory) must be made on the basis of the student's inability to maintain good academic standing, as outlined by TGS policy.
 In cases where a faculty member is unwilling to continue supporting a student, and it is deemed by the program that the student had been making satisfactory academic progress, that program must provide interim funding to the student as he/she tries to find another faculty mentor or adviser or transfer to another program.
-Such interim funding can come from program resources and/or the faculty member who wishes to dismiss the student.
-TGS requires that programs must fund dismissed students who have been deemed to have been making satisfactory progress for a minimum of five weeks.
-If a student has been deemed by the program to not have been making satisfactory academic progress, the student may be excluded from TGS according to stated policy.
+Such interim funding can come from programs must fund dismissed students who have been deemed to have been making satisfactory progress for a minimum of five weeks.
+If a student has been deemed by the program to not have been making satisfactory academic progress, the students who have been deemed to from TGS according to stated policy.